Tony Buzbee: Personal life

-Buzbee married Zoe Benson in 1991 and they have four children together.
-Buzbee and Benson divorced in 2017.
-Buzbee became engaged to Frances Moody in 2020.
+Buzbee married Zoe Benson in 1991, and they have four children together.
+The marriage ended in divorce in 2017.
+Buzbee became engaged to Frances Moody in 2020, and they were married in 2021.

-In March 2016, Buzbee was arrested in Harris County on suspicion for driving while intoxicated.
-In December of the same year, the Harris County District Attorney, Devon Anderson, personally dismissed the case.
-Controversy ensued when it was revealed that Buzbee completed the year-long probation program in only eight months and had contributed to Anderson's election campaign in 2014.
+In March 2016, Buzbee was arrested in Harris County on charges related to driving while intoxicated.
+By December, the Harris County district attorney had dismissed the case, though controversy ensued due to Buzbee completing a year-long probation program in just eight months and his previous financial contributions to the district attorney's 2014 election campaign.